-(This is the Learning Episode 1 for Shane Doyle’s teaching unit, “Traditional Native Games Along the Lewis and Clark Trail.”)
+(This is the Lesson Plan 1 for Shane Doyle’s curricular unit, “Traditional Native Games Along the Lewis and Clark Trail.”)

 Plains Indian Game Traditions Along the Lewis and Clark Trail